angeletapersaud/AnimationProject/README.md

-# Mod 2-Website Building with React: Animation(Studio Ghibli)
+# Mod 2-Website Building with React: Animation

 ## Problem statement:
 The purpose of this project is to provide animation related information to users.
 In addition, the website provides an opportunity for the user to stay connected and receive updates when available.